What Is a UX Researcher? How to Get the Job

 To brush up on your skills or add to your existing portfolio, consider the Using Google Forms to Analyse User Research Data Guided Project from the Coursera Project Network.
 In about an hour, you can work on creating surveys, gathering results, and presenting insights.

-Networking during your job search can be a great way to get interviews.
-For tips and strategies on how to network, as well as a step-by-step guide on getting more interviews.

 Whether you’re new to UX research or looking to advance your career in this field, the Google UX Design Professional Certificate on Coursera is a great way to build your knowledge and set you up for success in the UX field.
 You will learn in-demand skills such as how to plan and execute user research, apply foundational UX concepts, and create a portfolio that will stand out to employers.
-Upon completion, gain exclusive access to career resources like resume review and interview preparation.
+Upon completion, gain a shareable Professional Certificate to include in your resume, CV, or LinkedIn profile.

 Editorial Team